Take a look at what's going in and around the West Lake District:

 From the high fells to the shining sea, the Western Lake District is a land of contrasts.
 It has scenic beauty in abundance from wild and rugged mountains through to intimate farmed landscapes and 26 miles of Cumbrian coast.

-The character of the majority of this area of the National Park is remote with small, scattered communities in contrast to the busier valleys to the east.
+The character of the majority of this area is remote with small, scattered communities.
 The population of the area is relatively small, just over 4,000 people, and the four main valleys that make up the Western Lakes are Ennerdale, Wasdale, Eskdale and the Duddon; each distinct in character, each a hidden gem.

 Ennerdale is the most westerly of all the Lake District valleys and though much modified by human activity in the form of forestry, water extraction and farming, it is the large scale natural features of the valley that impose themselves and create an overriding sense of isolation, wildness and tranquillity.